github-af/SmartPGP/README.md

 The repository contains several directories:

-- `patches` contains patch files applicable to existing applications to support OpenPGP card 3.x and/or SmartPGP secure messaging features;

 - `bin` contains a Python library and command line tool called `smartpgp-cli` to interact with an OpenPGP card 3.x but also to deal with the specific secure messaging feature of the SmartPGP applet;